Salaah01/django-action-triggers/docs/source/index.rst

 Welcome to the documentation for
-**Django Action Triggers (django-action-triggers)**, a flexible Django application that allows you to trigger actions based on changes in the database.
+**Django Action Triggers (django-action-triggers)**, a flexible Django application that allows you to asynchronously trigger actions based on changes in the database.

 Overview
 ========